Oleg-Avdeev/Tome-Edtior/README.md

 ## Cool alternatives

-TOME is not the only tool out there to write stories.
+Tome is not the only tool out there to write stories.
 If you don't care too much about the meta-data and having everything in one file, might I introduce you to:

 - [Twine](https://twinery.org) — An open-source tool for telling interactive, nonlinear stories.
 You can make a full game just using it with some extensions.
 However it's not as easy to integrate into a game engine
 - [Inky](https://www.inklestudios.com/ink/) — A narrative scripting language for games.
 A very good tool for writing complex dialogues and stories with text-first approach.
 It has been very well tested, it's open-source, it has game engine integrations, give it a try!